Murtaza01/obsidian-vault/homework/drama/faustus_final.md

 He became young and handsome.

 **Q/ Why does Mephistophilis refuse to answer
-Faustus when he asks him about the world?**
+Faustus when he asks him about who made the world?**

 Because it would show God's miracle.